NewtonBench: Benchmarking Generalizable Scientific Law Discovery in LLM Agents: Implementation Details

 \subsubsection{Data Fidelity Evaluation Details}

 For data fidelity evaluation, the submitted equations are assessed on a separate set of 5,000 data samples.
 Following \citet{matsubara2024rethinkingsymbolicregressiondatasets}, we use the sampling distributions in Table \ref{tab:sample_ranges}.
 To ensure RMSLE is well-defined, equations are curated to yield non-zero results, and inputs are sampled so that all ground-truth outputs are non-negative.
 We further improve stability by applying outlier filtering using the \textit{Modified Z-Score method} \citep{iglewicz1993volume}.
+The notion of physical constants is used only within the heuristic sampling-distribution setting for RMSLE evaluation and does not represent the actual physical concept of the constants in shifted laws.